Brittany CoxXx: Transition

 Cortez's last gay porn appearances were filmed in 2005, though these works continued to be released until 2006.
 Her transition began in late 2005 and lasted approximately one year, after which she took the stage name Brittany CoxXx.
 At the start of 2008, agent David Forest confirmed her return to adult film productions, her first performance being in Brittany's Transformation in collaboration with Barresi, who she trusted and respected after their earlier work together.
 CoxXx declared that she was "really looking forward to working again with Pleasure Productions and Paul Barresi," adding that it's "funny how things happen in life.
 Everything seems to come full circle."

 The film Brittany's Transformation told the story of her transitioning and was well received.
 Barresi put together the financing for the film and chose to include older footage of Stonie to tell her transition story.
-Barresi described the film as unlike any transsexual movie made previously.
-The film was nominated in the 2009 AVN Awards in the category of Best Transsexual Release, and CoxXx was nominated in the category Transsexual Performer of the Year.
+Barresi described the film as a transsexual movie unlike any other.
+The film was nominated in the 2009 AVN Awards in the category of Best Transsexual Release, and CoxXx was nominated in the category of Transsexual Performer of the Year.
 Speaking about Brittany's Transformation, CoxXx commented that "since this is my first movie as a woman – in my new bod, which I totally love by the way – it's a whole new experience onscreen for myself and for the viewers".
 She was partnered with Christian XXX in the final scene of the film.

 J. C. Adams commented that CoxXx's transsexual performance "may actually be the first time a gay adult performer has undergone the switch and re-emerged as a MTF actor.
 (Others have donned drag, of course, but that's a different animal.)"
 Jason Sechrest claimed that CoxXx was the first to move from gay male to trans woman porn star, describing the movie as "groundbreaking", but adult trans-actress Stasha did it in the early 1990s, gaining attention after previously having performed in gay porn under the names Angelo and Steven Moore before transitioning to Stasha.
 Lucas Entertainment performer Christina Cruz has followed Brittany by transitioning from the gay male market to the transsexual market.
 According to Gay Porn Times editor J.C.
 Adams, the report of CoxXx's transition was in the top 10 most popular stories the magazine covered in 2008.
 Chi Chi LaRue commented on the difficulties CoxXx faced, observing that "she was happier once she transitioned" but many "people didn't show her support or respect her decision."